 Paul recommends the Stanley or Record router plane secondhand if you can find one, eBay is usually the best place to find these.
 If you cannot find these, the Lie Nielsen is also a good new option.
 Paul prefers the thumb screw on the Stanley router plane compared to the Lie Nielsen knurled screw as it gives more purchase.

-🇬🇧/🇺🇸We ordered this Lie Nielsen router plane which is available in the US and also the UK from Axminster for £142*.
+/We purchased this Lie Nielsen router plane for £139.13 in February 2018 which is available in the US and also the UK from Axminster.

 Note: We ordered the Lie Nielsen router plane on back-order as it was out of stock and it took 6 weeks to arrive.